Version 2 - 01/05/2020

 6 Easements Incorporated in a Transfer

 A transfer of land may incorporate a creation of an easement by grant or reservation.
-An easement is said to be granted where the land being transferred also carries the benefit of an easement over land belonging to the vendor in the same or another title.
-An easement is said to be reserved where the land being transferred is burdened with an easement in favour of land retained by the vendor in the same or another title.
+An easement is said to be granted where the land being transferred also carries the benefit of an easement over land belonging to the seller in the same or another title.
+An easement is said to be reserved where the land being transferred is burdened with an easement in favour of land retained by the seller in the same or another title.

 A right of carriage way may be created in any transfer by the inclusion of the words: